amir-silverbot/Caesar-Cipher-Encryptor/README.md

 .
 .
 .
-any help to improve GUI or etc is appreciated!
+any help to improve GUI, etc is appreciated!